One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Venice

 Venice is a city I never tire of.
-Crowded with tourists, extremely hot in the summer and humid and miserable in the winter, it’s a place full of history, art, mystery and romance.
-Ride a gondola through the canals and you will get a new perspective of the city.
+Crowded with tourists, it’s extremely hot in the summer and humid and miserable in the winter.
+However, it’s a place full of history, art, mystery, and romance.
+Riding a gondola through the canals gives you a new perspective of the city.

-Among the places you should visit in Venice there are Doge’s Palace, St. Mark’s Basilica and its Bell Tower and St. Mark’s Square; the Rialto Bridge and Market, the Jewish Ghetto and the small nearby islands of Burano and Murano.
+Among the places you should visit in Venice are Doge’s Palace, St. Mark’s Basilica and its Bell Tower and St. Mark’s Square, the Rialto Bridge and Market, the Jewish Ghetto, and the small nearby islands of Burano and Murano.

-HOW LONG TO STAY: Venice deserves at least 3 days – between the city and a day trip to Burano and Murano, that’s really a minimum!
+HOW LONG TO STAY: Venice deserves at least three days—between the city and a day trip to Burano and Murano, that’s really a minimum!

 Verona

-The city of Romeo and Juliet, Verona is one of those places that truly deserves more visitors – though you’ll surely wish it maintains its local character and its welcoming atmosphere.
+The city of Romeo and Juliet, Verona, truly deserves more visitors—though you’ll surely wish it maintained its local character and welcoming atmosphere.

-Among its tops sights there are the Arena, Ponte Scaligero, Piazza delle Erbe, the Basilica di San Zeno Maggiore.
+Ponte Scaligero, Piazza delle Erbe, and the Basilica di San Zeno Maggiore are other places you should visit.
 Make sure to also go to Piazzale Castel San Pietro for great views of the city.

 HOW LONG TO STAY: Verona deserves a full day to be explored, and possibly more if you want to appreciate its atmosphere.